 An alien intelligence aborts the launching of a rocket with the help of a bunch of children.

-Russell Johnson, the likable and friendly Professor on Gilligan's Island, gets to play a heavy in this one.
+Russell Johnson, the likable and friendly Professor on Gilligan's Island, gets to play an alcoholic abuser in this one.

 This episode also contains the short